romasan/node-rtmp-stream/README.md

 - [x] chat moderation (delete all by user)
 - [ ] chat messages from user
 - [ ] chat delete all for banned
+- [ ] fix typescript warnings and remove all "any" plug

 # admin panel